dewanganvaibhav256-ops/Handwritten_Digit_Recognition/README.md

 - Handwritten digit classification from 0 to 9
 - Image preprocessing using OpenCV
 - Machine learning model training
-- Prediction from images stored in the `digit` folder
+- Prediction from images stored in the `digits` folder
 - Fully executable from the terminal

 ## Project Structure